szarroug3/dota-data/docs/development/environment-variables.md

 # Environment Variables

-This document describes all environment variables used by the Dota Data Dashboard.
+This document describes all environment variables used by the Dota Scout Assistant.

 ## Quick Setup